 Bilingualism, or the ability to speak two or more languages fluently, can be a huge asset for job seekers.
-As a 2017 report by New American Economy discovered, the need for bilingual workers in the United States more than doubled in five years.
-And this demand is projected to increase, especially for Spanish, Mandarin Chinese, and Arabic speakers.
+As a 2017 report by New American Economy discovered, the need for bilingual workers in the United States more than doubled in the previous five years.
+This trend is projected to increase, especially for Spanish, Mandarin Chinese, and Arabic speakers.

 But even if you don’t speak one of these languages—or don’t use a second language on the job at all—bilingualism makes you a more adaptable thinker, according to a report by the Language Institute.
 Quick and flexible thinkers with broad perspectives will benefit any employer.

 Here are some of the benefits of being bilingual, from the job hunt to personal and professional development.

 The benefits of being bilingual in social-impact careers

 The New American Economy report also reveals bilingual jobs are common in fields with a high degree of person-to-person interaction.
 Employers in fields like education, health care, and social work actively seek bilingual workers.
 Dozens of languages may be represented among students at a school, clients at a housing or health facility, and residents of a neighborhood—especially in urban areas.
 A staff member who can serve as an interpreter or translator is invaluable.
 Language skills are also applicable in many advocacy jobs; immigration lawyers, for instance, often need to communicate with clients who may not speak English.